charliecalvert/CloudNotes/Isit320/Isit320-Week01.md

-## Isit320 Week01 2016
+## Isit320 Week01 2017

 There is no main text for this course.
-Though not always as well organized as I would like, there are plenty of resources:
+There are, however plenty of resources:

 - [Resources](Isit320-Resources.html)

+## Learning to Search

 Perhaps the single best resource is Google search.
 The best way to learn to search is simply to practice: the more you search the better you feel.
 Nevertheless, it helps to understand a few basic rules about how Google search works: